omoluabidotcom/paystack-subscription-payment-gateway/README.md

 **NB**: The public key and secret key used here are for test mode they should be protected by using environment variables in a production app.
 The phpdotenv package can be use.
+Also the payment confirmation won't work until the repo is tested using a live mode, because webhook which listen for event would not work on localhost.